loldonut/yfpl/README.md

 Separate the name and value by `-`

-**Important Note:** It's important to add spaces in-between `-` otherwise the parser won't be able to read your date!
+**Important Note:** It's important to add spaces in-between `-` otherwise the parser won't be able to read your data!

 ### Parsing YFL to JS Object